epfl-matmat/matmat.org/student_projects/index.md

 model as an isotropic quadratic), and take that into account in the least squares.
 I never got around to it, but do ping me if you're interested in exploring this kind of things further.

+Error propagation for Anderson: Assume to use Anderson to accelerate F(x) = 0.
+Assume
+$F$ is noisy with known noise level (e.g. assume the noise decreases over time in a quantifyable way).
+Can way say something about the uncertainty on the Anderson coefficients?
+When shall not trust a snapshot any more and better discard it? see also `Error propagation for Anderson (linear problem first, then SCF)` in DFT_Plane_Waves/00_Ideas project.

 -->

 ----